segmentio/segment-docs/src/connections/destinations/catalog/adobe-target/index.md

 title: Adobe Target Destination
 ---
-[Adobe Target](https://www.adobe.com/marketing-cloud/target.html) removes the coding and setup hassles of A/B testing to help you quickly discover which offers, experiences and messages truly engage your visitors.
+[Adobe Target](https://www.adobe.com/marketing-cloud/target.html) removes the coding and set up hassles of A/B testing to help you quickly discover which offers, experiences and messages truly engage your visitors.

 _**NOTE:** Adobe Target is currently in beta, and this doc was last